nazarhktwitch/EasyRequests/README.md

 Nuitka:

-    I can't compile it with nuitka (Infinite loading)
+    I can't compile it with nuitka (Mingw error)

 1. Clone the repository (Or download source code):